Simulation slow down due to a large new block that's idle

 Any hints or tips?

-RE: Simulation slow down due to a large new block that's idle - Added by Wilson Snyder about 1 year ago
+RE: Simulation slow down due to a large new block that's idle - Added by Wilson Snyder over 1 year ago

 If the logic is all on a clock and the clock is disabled you should not see a large change.
 Make sure there aren't any UNOPTFLAT messages, once one exists it may get much slower.